martaint/InterCellar-reproducibility/intercellar_walkthrough/melanoma/README.md

 `InterCellar` computes int-pair modules and displays them in a **dendrogram** and a **UMAP**.
-The number of modules is automatically chosen by `InterCellar` from the *Elbow Plot*, but can be redefined by the user: here we increased the number from 7 to 9, to gain more specificity on modules composed of many int-pairs.
+The number of modules is automatically chosen by `InterCellar` from the *Elbow Plot*, but can be redefined by the user: here we increase the number from 7 to 9, to gain more specificity on modules composed of many int-pairs.

 <img src="screenshots/ip_def_mela.png" width="100%" style="display: block; margin: auto;" />

 Each int-pair module can be visualized in a **Circle Plot**.
-We chose module \#8 and colored links by scaled interaction score:
+We choose module \#8 and color links by scaled interaction score:

 <img src="screenshots/ip_circle8_mela.png" width="100%" style="display: block; margin: auto;" />